ddxue/depth-pose-estimation/README.md

 # Human Pose Estimation from Depth Images
 Human pose estimation from a single depth image.

+## Status
+Currently implements random tree walks (RTW) on the CAD-60 dataset.

 # Quick-Start
 (1) Process the CAD-60 dataset from data/datasets/ into numpy arrays in data/processed/.